 Extract by location (Spatial Index)

-and Extract by location (No Spatial Index)
+Extract by location (No Spatial Index)

-and click OK.To take your processing experience to the next-level, you can use the built-in Locator Bar.
+OK.To take your processing experience to the next-level, you can use the built-in Locator Bar.
 At the bottom-left of QGIS main window, there is a universal search bar that can do keyword-search across layers, settings, processing algorithms and more.
 You can open the locator bar using the keyboard shortcut Ctrl+K.

 I find that rather than clicking-around the processing toolbox, you can just use the locator bar to search and open the algorithms.
 Type Ctrl+K, followed by a (to restrict search to algorithms), followed by a space and a few characters.
 Use the arrow keys to select and press Enter to open the algorithm.